consta-l/cream-docs/lending/collateral-factor-and-reserve-factor-1.md

 # Collateral Factor & Reserve Factor

-The reserve factor is the percentage of Fee paid to unFederalReserve protocol.
+The reserve factor is the percentage of Fee paid to unFederalReserve.
 If the reserve factor is 10, then that would imply that 10% of the interest paid on the asset is for unFederalReserve.

 In the other hand, the collateral factor is the maximum you can borrow on a particular asset.